diogoftm/QMP-SPDZ/README.md

 Note: you always have to generate new oblivious keys every time you run step 3.
 This is because the oblivious keys get consumed (and deleted) during step 3.

+## Known problems
+The underlying MP-SPDZ has various bugs that were already fixed in the latest versions.
+During tests the following were noted:
+- Problems using Matrix objects, it does not hold the assigned values as expected.
+To mitigate use Array objects instead (a matrix is nothing more than multiple arrays next to each other);

 # Multi-Protocol SPDZ [![Documentation Status](https://readthedocs.org/projects/mp-spdz/badge/?version=latest)](https://mp-spdz.readthedocs.io/en/latest/?badge=latest) [![Build Status](https://dev.azure.com/data61/MP-SPDZ/_apis/build/status/data61.MP-SPDZ?branchName=master)](https://dev.azure.com/data61/MP-SPDZ/_build/latest?definitionId=7&branchName=master) [![Gitter](https://badges.gitter.im/MP-SPDZ/community.svg)](https://gitter.im/MP-SPDZ/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)